 The Mlay M3 comes with safety glasses and an AC adapter; it is not a cordless device.
 It weighs about four pounds and is shaped like a scanner.

-They recommend seven to nine treatments, with your first three treatments done weekly.
+In Mlay hair removal reviews, as well as in the manufacturer's manual, it's recommended to do seven to nine treatments, with your first three treatments done weekly.
 You can perform the next four to six treatments once every two or three weeks, and continue treatments as needed every two to three months.